foundeo/bolthttp/README.md

 ## Why use it?

-* Consistent implementation of CFHTTP
+* Consistent implementation of CFHTTP across various CFML engine versions.
+* Ability to use TLS 1.2 on ColdFusion 9
+* Friendly for script based code